robto09/CocktailCraft/README.md

 # CocktailCraft App

 ## Overview
-CocktailCraft is a Kotlin Multiplatform project for a feature-rich cocktail ordering and discovery application, designed to run in Android platform.
+CocktailCraft is a Kotlin Multiplatform project for a feature-rich cocktail ordering and discovery application, designed to run on both Android and iOS platforms.
 The app allows users to browse, search, and order various cocktails, manage their shopping cart, track orders, and maintain a profile.
 It leverages modern mobile app development practices including MVVM architecture, reactive programming, and dependency injection.

+### Platform Status
+- **Android**: ✅ Fully functional and production-ready
+- **iOS**: ✅ **Build successful** - Core functionality implemented with SwiftUI interface

 ![CocktailCraft Home Screen](docs/images/Screenshot_20250419_014459.png)